Netdexperts — Agent Guide

 machine-readable rules at `GET /api/conventions`.
 The narrative summary:

-responses, MCP returns, CLI output, URLs, or aria-labels.
+responses, MCP returns, CLI output, URLs, and aria-labels.
 Prefixes:

 `f` folder, `b` board, `g` group, `i` item, `c{type}` column,